skiritan/aws-identity-round-robin-workshop/docs/serverless/index.md

 ## Agenda

-This round is broken down into a BUILD & VERIFY phase.

-* **BUILD** (60 min): The Build phase involves evaluating, implementing, and enhancing the identity controls of the WildRydes application based on a set of business level functional and non-functional requirements.
-* **VERIFY** (15 min):  The Verify phase involves putting on the hat of an end user and testing the controls you put in place to ensure the requirements were met.
+This round is broken down into two tasks, both with a Build and Verify phase.
+The Build phase involves evaluating, implementing, and enhancing the identity controls of the WildRydes application based on a set of business level functional and non-functional requirements.
+The Verify phase involves putting on the hat of an end user and testing the controls you put in place to ensure the requirements were met.
 In addition you will also ensure that a systems administrator is still able to manage the resources.

+* **Task 1** (40 min): Reduce the attack surface of the S3 origin
+* **Task 2** (35 min): Set up application user management

 !!! info "Team or Individual Exercise"
     This workshop can be done as a team exercise or individually.
 The instructions are written with the assumption that you are working as part of a team but you could just as easily do the steps below individually.
 If done as part of an AWS sponsored event then you'll be split into teams of around 4-6 people.
 Each team will do the BUILD phase and then hand off their accounts to another team.
 Then each team will do the VERIFY phase.